CONSULTATION FEE RANGE

 Ultimately, applying for an MMJ card in Mississippi is your only option if you want to use marijuana and enjoy legal protection.

 How to Get a Medical Marijuana Card in Mississippi

-What Conditions Qualify for a Medical Marijuana Card in Mississippi?
+Who Can Apply for a Medical Marijuana Card in MS?